cltk/cltk/docs/punjabi.rst

 .. code-block:: python

-   In[1]: from cltk.corpus.punjabi.numerifier import punToEnglist_number
+   In[1]: from cltk.corpus.punjabi.numerifier import punToEnglish_number

    In[2]: from cltk.corpus.punjabi.numerifier import englishToPun_number